gabo0802/UF-OneClick/README.md

 UF Router: Bus Tracker

 ## User Stories
+As a site member, I wanta a login page so I can access the website

 ## Helpful Info for SQL (To Remove)
 How to get MySQLStuff.go to work with Go and Visual Studios (Windows 10):